Have you been injured, are you undergoing surgery or do have recent scars?

 Obviously, if you are already on a healthy diet, then you are on track in helping your recovery.
 But if you know you are about to undergo surgery, what you eat before and after can help you to heal more quickly.

 - Certain amino acids seem to help wounds heal faster so any meals should include fish, chicken, eggs, brown rice, walnuts, almonds and sunflower seeds.
 Vitamin C, Vitamin D and Zinc are important supplements too.

 - While a glass of pure orange juice or a couple of whole oranges will take care of the minimum daily Vitamin C, this is a time when you need a lot more.
 Vitamin C is important because studies have found that levels of this vital vitamin can drop when you have been injured or undergone surgery.
-The minimum intake should be between 300 mg to 1g per day during a recovery period.
-Apart from citrus fruits, a good source of Vitamin C is rose hips or you might like to try a product known as Pure Camu from the Amazon Herb Company which you will find on here.
+The minimum intake should be between 300 mg to 1 gram per day during a recovery period.

 - During the summer months, 30 minutes or so of sunlight exposure on most of your body several times a week between the hours of 10 am and 2 pm should take care of the Vitamin D requirements of many.
 But it is surprising how many people are actually vitamin D deficient and now is not a good time for such deficiency.
 Take a Vitamin D3 supplement with added zinc.